Two-gluon one-photon vertex in a magnetic field and its explicit one-loop approximation in the intermediate field strength regime: Acknowledgements

 \section{Acknowledgements}

 S.B.-L and J.J.
 M.-S. each acknowledge the financial support of fellowships granted by Consejo Nacional de Humanidades, Ciencia y Tecnolog\'ia as part of the Sistema Nacional de Posgrados.
-Support for this work was received in part by UNAM-PAPIIT grant number IG100322 and by Consejo Nacional de Humanidades, Ciencia y Tecnolog\'ia grant number CF-2023-G-433.
+Support for this work was received in part by UNAM-Programa de Apoyo a Proyectos de Investigación e Innovación Tecnológica (PAPIIT) Grant No. IG100322 and by Consejo Nacional de Humanidades, Ciencia y Tecnolog\'ia Grant No. CF-2023-G-433.

 \end{widetext}